 Southsea Infant School fully subscribes to the City policy for Intercultural Education.
 All children, whatever race, colour or creed are treated as individuals.
 Every person in the school is expected to show respect to each other.
 The curriculum also includes an element which raises awareness of the diversity of cultural backgrounds in the school.

-The children are formally taught handwriting from the time they start school with a cursive style introduced in Year R. Early on, children are given plenty of practice in developing hand control.
+The children are formally taught handwriting from the time they start school in Year R. Early on, children are given plenty of practice in developing hand control.
 Children in their final year are expected to be able to write a reasonable amount of free writing that is well formed and correctly spelt.

 Links to topics in all year groups are made with literacy to give the children an interesting and relevant focus to their reading, writing and drama work.

 Children in Year R are taught mathematical skills in a practical way following the Early Years Foundation Stage profile.
 Children have mathematics lessons in Year 1 & 2 following the National Curriculum which has 3 mains aims, fluency, reasoning and problem solving.

 We aim to ensure that children are given regular opportunities to become fluent in the key number facts in maths i.e. number bonds, place value, times tables, doubles, and halves through regular practise so that they can develop their conceptual understanding and have the ability to recall and apply knowledge with speed and accuracy.

 Our children develop their reasoning skills through following lines of enquiry and seeing relationships.
 They are encouraged to justify their answers or ‘prove it!’

 We provide frequent opportunities for children to apply their skills through a range of problem solving tasks, deepening their understanding and allowing them to explain their methods and strategies.
 Through problem solving, children are then able to make connections and apply their knowledge across the curriculum.